Have your say

 Fisheries New Zealand reviews catch limits for selected stocks twice a year.
 This is consistent with the requirement that Fisheries New Zealand ensures the sustainable use of fisheries resources.

-In this round Fisheries New Zealand is consulting on changes to catch limits, allowances and deemed values for 20 different fish stocks around the country, and on standalone deemed value changes for an additional 5 fish stocks.
+In this round Fisheries New Zealand consulted on changes to catch limits, allowances, and deemed values for 20 different fish stocks around the country, and on standalone deemed value changes for an additional 5 fish stocks.

 The proposals for each stock in this round were assessed: